8an3/infoSec/README.md

 Each section will have resources and tools to assist in your journey.
 If you have an awesome tool or some reading material, soft copy or hard, email me and I can put it on the list.
 Each of the tools are forked from their authors, so the credit is all theirs.

+The reading materials will be on the readme in each folder

 # Table of contents